 the article in the Microsoft Knowledge Base:

 How to obtain the latest service packs for Exchange Server 2003

 restart the computer after you apply this hotfix.

 Hotfix replacement information

 This hotfix does not replace a previously released

 Warning Serious problems might occur if you modify the registry

 incorrectly by using Registry Editor or by using another method.
 These problems

-might require that you reinstall your operating system.
+might require that you reinstall the operating system.
 Microsoft cannot

 guarantee that these problems can be solved.
 Modify the registry at your own